kanriapp/website/src/content/docs/getting-started/what-is-kanri.md

 The app is being built and maintaned by [Trobo](https://trobo.tech).
 For personal inqiuries please send a mail to hello@trobo.tech.
 For support or feature requests please open an issue on GitHub or write an email to support@kanriapp.com.

-You can find more information [on the project's GitHub page](https://github.com).
+You can find more information [on the project's GitHub page](https://github.com) and see planned features [on the roadmap](https://github.com/users/trobonox/projects/1/views/1).